IHE/RAD.IRA/input/pagecontent/volume-1.md

 Upon receiving the termination event, the Image Display removes the study from its worklist.

 > Note: The Image Display may have different behavior when processing the termination event depending on the report status of the study.
-For example, it the status is *draft completed*, then the Image Display may set the study in a separate Draft worklist for later follow up.
+For example, if the status is *draft completed*, then the Image Display may set the study in a separate Draft worklist for later follow up.

-The Report Creator may have some internal mechanism to keep the report for a grace period after signed off and before sending it out to other recipients.
+The Report Creator may have some internal mechanism to keep the report for a grace period after the report is signed off and before sending the report to other recipients.
 The Report Creator persists the report according to its business logic.

 <div>
 {%include step5-signoff-report.svg%}